Halperin-Lab/DLCA/README.md

     type = bool

 - rConstants.x, rConstants.y, rConstants.z: step size in each direction.
-For anisotropic aerogel rConstants.z =/= rConstants.x = rConstants.y
+For anisotropic aerogel rConstants.z =/= rConstants.x = rConstants.y.
+Best to chose a value of step size that is smaller than radius size to accurately simulate diffusion.
+Largest step size typically chosen to be ~1/4 of r0.

    type = double-precision float